vintagegamingsystems/Open-Ride-On/README.md

 	- The IBT_2 BTS7960 is rated for 43amp and can control up to 27volts.
 I have seen them fail with much less than 43amp run through them.

+For those driving four or more tires. <br>
+	Four-wheel drive / front-wheel drive / Rear wheel drive switching controlled by microcontroller

+Series and parallel wiring diagrams for similar performance to an open differential or limit slip differential.
+	- I